Mixed Quantum-Classical Methods for Polaron Spectral Functions: Results and Discussion

 Fig.~\ref{fig:MFEvsMASH_Tg}(a--d) present spectral functions at low and high temperatures at different \textit{k}-points in a chain of 6 sites.
 At $k=0$ and a low temperature (Fig.~\ref{fig:MFEvsMASH_Tg}a), MFE and MASH show comparable accuracy in representing the spectral function although the major peak in MASH is slightly more displaced from the exact result compared to MFE.
 At $k=0$ and a high temperature (Fig.~\ref{fig:MFEvsMASH_Tg}b), MFE and MASH produce very similar results, with MFE appearing to capture more spectral features.
 The performance of MFE is superior to that of that of MASH at $k=\pi$, as shown in Fig.~\ref{fig:MFEvsMASH_Tg}(c,d), again with the caveat that small negative regions appear at $k=\pi$ and low temperature.
 Here, MFE reproduces the split peaks while MASH is unable to resolve these features at both low and high temperatures.

 Fig.~\ref{fig:MFEvsMASH_Tg}(e--h) present spectral functions for the same parameter regimes as in Fig.~\ref{fig:MFEvsMASH_Tg}(a--d), but with the number of sites increases from 6 to 16.
-At $k=0$ and low temperature, Fig.~\ref{fig:MFEvsMASH_Tg}(e) reveals a similar pattern to its 6-site counterpart in Fig.~\ref{fig:MFEvsMASH_Tg}(a), with both MFE and MASH capturing the major peak, albeit with slight displacement.
+At $k=0$ and low temperature, Fig.~\ref{fig:MFEvsMASH_Tg}e reveals a similar pattern to its 6-site counterpart in Fig.~\ref{fig:MFEvsMASH_Tg}a, with both MFE and MASH capturing the major peak, albeit with slight displacement.
 However, neither method captures the satellite peaks in the 16-site model, a notable contrast to the 6-site case.
 At high temperatures, as shown in Fig.~\ref{fig:MFEvsMASH_Tg}f, MASH and MFE perform less effectively, failing to accurately capture the split peaks of the 16-site model.
 Unlike the 6-site results shown in Fig.~\ref{fig:MFEvsMASH_Tg}b, the mixed quantum-classical spectral functions for the 16-site Holstein model at high temperature are slightly displaced.
 This displacement occurs not only at $k=0$ but also at $k=\pi$, as illustrated in Fig.~\ref{fig:MFEvsMASH_Tg}(f,h).
 Interestingly, this contrasts with the better accuracy observed at a low temperature, as shown in Fig.~\ref{fig:MFEvsMASH_Tg}g, making the high-temperature deviations somewhat surprising.
+MASH simulations initialized with a classical Boltzmann distribution in the high-temperature regimes of Fig.~\ref{fig:MFEvsMASH_Tg}(f,h) yield results consistent with those reported here, suggesting that nuclear overheating due to the use of the Wigner distribution for the initial bath variables is unlikely to account for the spectral broadening and displacement relative to the exact results.

 In the lower two rows (Fig.~\ref{fig:MFEvsMASH_Tg}(i--p)), we explore the spectral functions at zero temperature, keeping $J=\omega_0=1.0$ while varying $g$.
-Overall, an increase in $g$ causes the spectral function to broaden and reveal more small satellite peaks, a behavior captured by both MFE and MASH.
+Overall, an increase in $g$ causes the spectral function to broaden and reveal more small satellite peaks.
 For the smaller ring of 6 sites, at $k=0$, MFE and MASH perform comparably, as shown in Fig.~\ref{fig:MFEvsMASH_Tg}(i,j).
 However, at $k=\pi$, MFE demonstrates clear superiority by successfully capturing the split peaks which MASH fails to resolve, as seen in Fig.~\ref{fig:MFEvsMASH_Tg}(k,l) as previously noted.
 For the larger 16-site system (Fig.~\ref{fig:MFEvsMASH_Tg}(m--p)), MFE and MASH produce comparable spectral functions.